Berlin Makes the Money Go Round

 The British smartphone bank Revolut operates in a similar space.
 They are now opening a technology center right in the middle of Berlin on Friedrichstrasse.
 Revolut chose Berlin as the location for their ‘tech hub’ because, according to their CTO, “there’s an unbelievable amount of technical talent in Berlin.”
 They’re going to be working on trading apps and finance apps for children!

 Even bigger and also in the center of Berlin is Klarna’s new tech hub, from which the Swedish payment giant wants to develop more financial products and services for Europe and the US.
 More and more online shops offer the Klarna instant transfer payment method, and more and more customers are using it.
-The brand name is becoming increasingly well-known in the German-speaking world and beyond, and at 5.5 billion US dollars Klarna has the highest valuation in Europe of fintechs not listed on the stock exchange.
+The brand name is becoming increasingly well-known in the German-speaking world and beyond, and at 46 billion US dollars as of June 2021 Klarna has the highest valuation in Europe of fintechs not listed on the stock exchange.

 Brexit Brain Drain and Berlin Fintech Hub

 London has suffered due to Brexit, with fintech startups noticeably reluctant to settle there since 2017.
 Ironically, Britain leaving the EU has given Berlin a boost in this respect at least.
 While Berlin is not a financial centre, it is a fintech hub.
-The Global Fintech Index 2020 lists the German capital at first place in the EU, ahead of Paris, Amsterdam and Dublin.
+The Global Fintech Index 2021 lists the German capital at first place in the EU, ahead of Amsterdam, Stockholm and Frankfurt.

 Berlin’s suitability for fintech is not merely due to it being a startup city.
 Creating value chains that are potentially global is not just a matter of digital tech in any sector, but financial services are especially challenging since fintech companies are more dependent than most on policy and regulatory practices in the territory.
 So being startup friendly is not enough to be fintech friendly.